SAMS-STC Jobseeker App Coming Soon

 3. JOB DESCRIPTION/ RESPONSIBILITIES:

-Mobile Creches is seeking a Director - Finance Control & Risk Management, a senior finance leadership role designed to serve as a critical deputy to the Chief Financial Officer (CFO), while leading the organization’s financial controllership, risk management, governance, compliance, and audit readiness agenda.
+Mobile Creches is seeking a Director - Finance Control & Risk Management, a finance leadership role responsible for strengthening the organization’s financial controllership, risk management, governance, compliance, audit readiness, and technology-enabled finance processes.

-This position will support MC’s scale-up across multiple states and its expanding engagement with government systems, institutional donors, and strategic partners by ensuring strong financial integrity, regulatory compliance, and a resilient internal control environment.
+This position will support Mobile Creches’ continued growth across multiple states and its expanding engagement with government systems, institutional donors, and strategic partners by ensuring strong financial integrity, regulatory compliance, and a resilient internal control environment.

-The role combines strategic oversight with operational depth.
-It is responsible for institutionalizing future-ready, technology-enabled financial processes, embedding strong internal controls and a sound risk management framework that enables compliant growth, reliable reporting, financial discipline, and delivery against stakeholder expectations.
+The role combines strategic oversight with operational depth and is responsible for institutionalizing future-ready, technology-enabled financial processes, embedding robust internal controls, and strengthening risk management frameworks that enable compliant growth, reliable reporting, financial discipline, and effective delivery against stakeholder expectations.

 Key Roles and Responsibilities: